fommil/fpmortals/manuscript/complete.md

-For example, [stalagmite](https://gitlab.com/fommil/stalagmite) aims to pack `Boolean` and `Option` fields into an `Array[Byte]`, cache instances, memoise `hashCode`, optimise `equals`, enforce validation, use `@switch` statements when pattern matching, and much more. [iota](https://www.47deg.com/blog/iota-v0-1-0-release/) has performance improvements for nested `Either` coproducts.
+For example, [stalagmite](https://gitlab.com/fommil/stalagmite) aims to pack `Boolean` and `Option` fields into an `Array[Byte]`, cache instances, memoise `hashCode`, optimise `equals`, enforce validation, use `@switch` statements when pattern matching, and much more.

 These optimisations are not applicable to OOP `class` hierarchies that may be managing state, throwing exceptions, or providing adhoc method